darkhelmet/verboselogging/posts/overview-of-the-mysql-engine.md

 - google
 - video
 ---
-It’s for the 4.x version line, but whatever.
+It's for the 4.x version line, but whatever.
 Old but good.

 [An Overview of the MySQL Engine and its Latest Features](http://video.google.com/videoplay?docid=-6510132373772175248&hl=en)